iRB-Lab/py-ga-VRPTW/README.md

 # py-ga-VRPSTW
-A Python Implementation of a Genetic Algorithm-based Solution to Vehicle Routing Problem with Soft Time Windows
+A Python Implementation of a Genetic Algorithm-based Solution to Vehicle Routing Problem with Soft Time Windows (VRPSTW)

 ## GA Implementation
 **Distributed Evolutionary Algorithms in Python (DEAP)**